MicrosoftDocs/learn/learn-pr/student-evangelism/learn-how-to-code-with-python/includes/3-working-with-strings.md

 Strings are among the most commonly used data types in Python and in other programming languages.
 Strings contain text — text output to the screen, retrieved from user input, or read from a CSV file.
 Knowing how to parse and manipulate strings is an essential skill for any programmer, because virtually every program uses strings in some way.
 Many of today's most commonly used data formats, including [CSV](https://en.wikipedia.org/wiki/Comma-separated_values), [JSON](https://www.json.org/), and [XML](https://www.w3.org/XML/), use strings to store data.

-In the previous lesson, you uploaded a CSV file containing a list of airports all over the world to Azure Notebooks and wrote some Python code to read the file and create a list of strings from the file's content.
+In the previous lesson, you downloaded a CSV file containing a list of airports all over the world inside Azure Noteboks and wrote some Python code to read the file and create a list of strings from the file's content.
 In this lesson, you will parse the content that you read and convert the data into a more useful format.

 ## Working with strings